 Two females stabbed at Aberdeen family gathering on Christmas morning

 Dec.
-27—Two females were stabbed and left with injuries that were not life-threatening in a dispute in Aberdeen on Christmas morning, according to the Harford County Sheriff's Office.
+29—Two females were stabbed and left with injuries that were not life-threatening in a dispute in Aberdeen on Christmas morning, according to the Harford County Sheriff's Office.

-Both victims were treated at local hospitals and released.
-A suspect who was known to both victims has been identified.
+Both victims, ages 14 and 20, were treated at local hospitals and released.
+A 22-year-old female suspect who was known to both victims and has an Aberdeen address has been identified, the sheriff's office said Wednesday.
 A warrant has been issued for the suspect's arrest.